 It means that history also plays an important role.
 In fact, Institutions are formed at the critical juncture to decide about the future of the country.
 But the real question is that why not always choose prosperity?
 Because some leaders want to become rich themselves rather than making their country rich.
 The colonial legacy also played a role here.
 Colonies were exploited by the colonial masters for their own benefits.
 Not only this, they established various institutions to perpetuate disparity and poverty in the colonized countries.
 We can see the examples of this legacy in Sub-Saharan African and the Middle East countries.

 So what needs to be done?

 Extractive Political and Economic institutions must be replaced by Inclusive Political and Economic Institutions.
 At every critical juncture, the people, as well as leaders of the country, must embark on a journey to create inclusive institutions to create prosperity in the country.
-For instance, our country is at a critical juncture when our “demographic dividend” is so high and our country is a fastest growing economy of the world, we must seize the moment to create bountiful opportunities for our youth of the country.
-We should remove pathetic legacies of the past and establish inclusive political and economic institutions so that our country become the most prosperous in the world.
+For instance, our country is at a critical juncture when our “demographic dividend” is so high and our country is a fastest growing economy in the world, we must seize the moment to create bountiful opportunities for the youth of the country.